Josip Broz Tito: Pre-World War I

 He returned home in December 1910.
-In early 1911, he began a series of moves in search of work, first seeking work in Ljubljana, then Trieste, Kumrovec and Zagreb, where he worked repairing bicycles.
+In early 1911, he began a series of moves in search of work, first in Ljubljana, then Trieste, Kumrovec and Zagreb, where he worked repairing bicycles.
 He joined his first strike action on May Day 1911.
 After a brief period of work in Ljubljana, between May 1911 and May 1912, he worked in a factory in Kamnik in the Kamnik–Savinja Alps.
 After it closed, he was offered redeployment to Čenkov in Bohemia.
 On arriving at his new workplace, he discovered that the employer was trying to bring in cheaper labour to replace the local Czech workers, and he and others joined successful strike action to force the employer to back down.

 Driven by curiosity, Broz moved to Plzeň, where he was briefly employed at the Škoda Works.
 He next travelled to Munich in Bavaria.
 He also worked at the Benz car factory in Mannheim and visited the Ruhr industrial region.
 By October 1912, he had reached Vienna.
 He stayed with his older brother Martin and his family and worked at the Griedl Works before getting a job at Wiener Neustadt.
 There he worked for Austro-Daimler and was often asked to drive and test the cars.
 During this time, he spent considerable time fencing and dancing, and during his training and early work life, he also learned German and passable Czech.